migueldeicaza/MonoTouch.Dialog/README.txt

 RootElements are also used to coordinate radio elements.
 The RadioElement members can span multiple Sections (for example to implement something similar to the ring tone selector and separate custom ring tones from system ringtones).
+The summary view will show the radio element that is currently selected.

 Sections are added by calling the Add method which supports the C# 4.0 syntax to initialize a RootElement in one pass.

+If you create the RootElement with a Group instance (instead of a RadioGroup) the summary value of the RootElement when displayed in a Section will be the cummulative count of all the BooleanElements and CheckboxElements that have the same key as the Group.Key value.

 Sections
 --------